aleph2c/miros/doc/recipes.rst

 2. If it subscribes in a ``lifo`` way it will post using the :ref:`post_lifo<recipes-posting-an-event-to-the-lifo>` method.

 You can also set the priority of the event while it is in transit within the active fabric.
-This would only be useful if you are expecting contension between various events being dispatched across your system.
+This would only be useful if you are expecting contention between various events being dispatched across your system.

 .. _recipes-subscribing-to-an-event-posted-by-another-active-object: